m59peacemaker/docker-profit-trailer/README.md

 ### `startup` (default)

-This symlinks your config and data into the appropriate Profit Trailer directories and then starts Profit Trailer.
+This symlinks your config, logs, and data into the appropriate Profit Trailer directories and then starts Profit Trailer.

 ### `pt`